 - The presence, deposit or collection of litter, rubbish, debris or waste

 Report a derelict site

-To report a derelict site, contact us at the address below.
+To report a derelict site, please contact us - details below.

-We will then carry out an inspection of the site to determine if it is qualifies to be entered on the Derelict Sites Register or if required measures need to be taken in relation to the derelict site.
+We will then carry out an inspection of the site to determine if it is qualifies to be entered on the Derelict Sites Register or what improvement measures need to be undertaken..

 If you are concerned that a structure is or is likely to become dangerous you can contact the Dangerous Buildings Section here

 Derelict Sites Register

 What happens if your site is added to the Derelict Sites Register

 If a site that you own is added to the Derelict Sites Register, Dublin City Council has the authority to do the following:

 - The Council can demand that you restore your site to a non-derelict condition within a certain time period.
 You are normally given six weeks to complete such work.
 A financial penalty may be imposed if you fail to do so.